YuelongGuo/floydhub.fast.ai/README.md

 You may skip to the next section "Start a floydnet instance" if you choose to skip reading the details.

-Well, to fill in a bit more details:
+Well, a bit more details:

 #### scripts